Disability Support Services

 Information About Note Taking

 The DSS office hires PLU students every semester to take notes for those with language, learning and/or physical disabilities.
 Students interested in applying for a note taker position need to wait for an announcement to be made by their professor, expressing the need for a note taker in that particular class.
 Until an announcement is made, the position is not considered open, and the DSS office will not be hiring.
-Once an announcement is made, please come to the DSS office (AUC 300) where interested parties will be hired on a first come, first served basis.
+Once an announcement is made, please apply online.
 In order to maintain employment, note takers must complete required paperwork, complete an online certificate and respond in a timely manner to all correspondence from DSS Staff.

 To Be Hired As A Notetaker